The Pharisees were appalled. Matthew rejoiced.

 Both lessons today offer comfort to all of us who carry the burden of regret and guilt.

 - In Matthew 9:1-26 Jesus sees a paralyzed man and sees his greatest need is forgiveness.
 He welcomes sinners to himself.
 He recruits a sinner like Matthew to be his disciple.
-Because he can raise the dead, he can overcome the pain that our failures have caused.
+Then he heals a woman who must have felt like the situation was hopeless after 12 years of suffering and then raised the dead.
+If our Savior can do all of this, he can overcome the pain that our failures have caused.